econchick/roguelynn/_posts/2014-09-23-Support-Ada-Initiative.md

 > Allies are people who are not themselves part of a particular group, but support people in that group.
 Allies are a crucial part of supporting women in open technology and culture.
 While this workshop is designed specially for allies, people of all genders are welcome to attend.
 The most successful workshops have about 50% male attendees.

 The workshop lasted about two hours long, and had about 20 folks attend (and surprisingly, only one other female attended).
-Valerie Aurora led the workshop, starting off with a few small but key definitions and principles:
+[Valerie Aurora][val] led the workshop, starting off with a few small but key definitions and principles:

 #### GENDER IDENTITY & INCLUSIVENESS
 Valerie started off with an important distinction with folks identifying with genders: